Yi-sir/gloo/docs/readme.md

 ## Overview

-Gloo algorithms are collective algorithms, meaning they can run in parallel across two or more processes/machines.
+Sophon algorithms are collective algorithms, meaning they can run in parallel across two or more processes/machines.
 To be able to execute across multiple machines, they first need to find each other.
-We call this _rendezvous_ and it is the first thing to address when integrating Gloo into your code base.
+We call this _rendezvous_ and it is the first thing to address when integrating Sophon into your code base.
 See [`rendezvous.md`](./rendezvous.md) for more information.

 Once rendezvous completes, participating machines have setup